nmstreethran/ml-elec-model/docs/regions.rst

 Territories
 -----------

-The nomenclature of territorial units for statistics (NUTS) classifies territorial units in Europe in different levels:
+The nomenclature of territorial units for statistics (NUTS) classifies territorial units in Europe in different levels [Ofgem2014]_:

 - NUTS 0: country-level
 - NUTS 1: major socio-economic regions